- About BJSS

 This has just about changed the face of shopping as we know it, and we have seen retailers respond to these challenges in some inspiring ways.

-For retailers who are likely to face a surplus of seasonal stock, we have seen them repurpose staff to produce the latest items that are very much in-demand during this pandemic.
-Think Reformation producing masks or LVMH producing hand sanitiser; a smart move that allows these retailers to keep paying staff, maintain some cash flow and to fulfil the growing global demand and help the fight against Covid-19.
+For retailers who are likely to face a surplus of seasonal stock, we have seen them repurpose staff to produce the latest items that are very much in demand during this pandemic.
+Think Reformation producing masks or LVMH producing hand sanitiser; a smart move that allows these retailers to keep paying staff, maintain some cash flow and fulfil the growing global demand and help the fight against Covid-19.

-We’ve seen some retailers rethink how they fulfil orders with stores closed to customers, an overwhelmed logistics system and hundreds of staff on standby.
+We’ve seen some retailers rethink how they fulfil orders with stores closed to customers, and overwhelmed logistics system and hundreds of staff on standby.
 B&Q is now offering social distanced click and collect for some items from their stores, again allowing them to keep paying teams and maintaining some cash flow with lower fulfilment costs.

 These examples highlight the need to be agile, to reassess priorities and to act.
 It re-emphasises the need to have reliable data about your customer, stock and supply chain and to remove siloes from your organisation so decisions can be made with your customer at the heart of them.